For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 There are several SBA loan programs.
 Some of these programs set restrictions on how you can use funds.

 SBA loans will typically offer the lowest interest rates compared with other financing options.
-Additional upsides of SBA loans depends on which program you elect.
+Additional upsides of SBA loans depend on which program you elect.

 The downsides of SBA loans include:

 - The length of time it takes to acquire funding.
 It could take 30 to 120 days from loan approval to close.
-During that time, there will be multiple followups with underwriters and loan officers.
-Closing could require review of 90 or more documents.
+During that time, there will be multiple follow-ups with underwriters and loan officers.
+Closing could require the review of 90 or more documents.